HYEDO-KIM/VescUart/README.md

   /* USER CODE END 3 */
 }
 ```
-Then you have to edit 'void UART4_IRQHandler(void){}', declare extern variable and vesc structure in 'stm32f4xx_it.c file'\
+Then you have to edit 'void UART4_IRQHandler(void){}', declare extern variable and vesc structure in 'stm32f4xx_it.c file'
 Data received from the vesc should be placed in the packet[] of the vesc structure.

+# stm32f4xx_it.c
 ```c
 /* Private define ------------------------------------------------------------*/
 /* USER CODE BEGIN PD */